Sriracha Tofu Bowls

 - Whisk all the sauce ingredients together in a small dish or container.

 - Assemble the bowls by preparing 4 bowls or containers then adding a handful of greens to each.
 Divide the rice, edamame, carrot, tofu and avocado between the bowls.
-Top each with the sesame seeds and a drizzle of the sauce.
+Top each with the sesame seeds, a drizzle of the sauce and more sriracha if desired.

 We eat these bowls almost weekly.
 They come together quickly and the dressing alone makes this a 5 star recipe.
 We usually just top our bowls with spring mix and avocado (since we always have them stocked), which makes them less colorful but just as tasty! 🙂